Back to Blog

 The result?
 A snappy, admin-managed ad carousel that updates in real time—no rebuilds, no deploys, just data changes in Filament.

 This project reinforced something I’ve learned the hard way: a great admin panel isn’t just about CRUD.
 It’s about import resilience, data hygiene, and making frontend integration dead simple.
-Filament + Laravel 12 nails the backend; Next.js gives us the flexibility we need up front.
+Filament + Laravel 12 nails the backend; Next.js gives me the flexibility I need up front.
 Together, they’re a solid combo for content-heavy, admin-driven apps.

 Newer post